Statistics Definitions > Yates Correction

 In order to apply the Yates correction, subtract .5 from the numerical difference between the observed frequencies and expected frequencies.
 The formula looks complicated, but it’s just the Chi2 formula with the .5 subtraction:

-You need to do this for all four cells of your calculation.
+You must do this for all four cells of your calculation.

 Example: Your contingency table gives you observed and expected cell frequency values of: